On this page

 Measure KPIs over time

 KPIs should allow you to set measurable and achievable goals for improving core business activities.
-After introducing a method for examining and recording KPIs, make sure you maintain records of your results so that you can track performance over time.
+After introducing a method for examining and recording KPIs, make sure you maintain records of your results – so you can track performance over time.

 Revision and review of agreed KPIs